Gieyo/datasciencecoursera/README.md

 # datasciencecoursera
-Repositiry created for the "Setting Up Accounts" project of The Data Scientist´s Toolbox Course
+Repository created for the "Setting Up Accounts" project of The Data Scientist´s Toolbox Course